costajob/app-servers/README.md

 .NET Core is an open-source framework for running .NET applications cross platform.
 C# is a simple, powerful, type-safe, object-oriented language.
 It inherited many features from Java, but recently added some desirable paradigms such as futures, pattern matching and deconstructions.

-### Swift
-[Swift](https://developer.apple.com/swift/) 3.1 comes pre-installed with Xcode 8.3.
-Swift is a general-purpose programming language built using a modern approach to safety, performance, and software design patterns.
-Swift supports parallelism courtesy of its asynchronous design approach, that relies on multi-threading.

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.24.1 is installed via homebrew.
 Crystal has a syntax very close to Ruby, but brings some desirable features such as strong typing (hidden by a pretty smart type inference algorithm) and ahead of time (AOT) compilation.